JiduKrishnaA/Spaceapps_Challenge_space_sound/README.md

 1. Clone this repo to the machine.

-2. import all required python libraries from requirements.txt.
+2. Import all required python libraries from requirements.txt.

 3. Run the 'spaceapps_challenge_with_gui.py' file for GUI interface.